-In his own projects Dr Waegli is currently exploring new simulations approaches in three areas:
+In his own projects Dr Waegli is currently exploring new ideas and new simulation approaches in three areas:

-(I) Development of Excel based photonics models for educational purposes and application developers using (off-the-shelf) photonics technologies.
-The use of an affordable and ubiquitous tool will help to broaden the understanding for optical technologies and their governing relationships and will contribute to the proliferation of photonics applications using cheap and powerful components, which are becoming ubiquitous at fast pace.
+(I) Development of Excel based photonics models for educational purposes and in general for users of photonics technologies.
+The use of an affordable and ubiquitous tool will help to broaden the understanding about optical technologies and their governing relationships.
+This will contribute to the proliferation of photonics applications using cheap and powerful components, which are becoming broadly available at fast pace.

 (II) Using computational physics models to research new ideas and new opportunities in the areas of optical and analogue computing arising from new components, materials and manufacturing technologies.